Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 # dnf update

-You can now update your system from repositories provided by SUSE Liberty Linux.
+You can now keep your system up to date from repositories provided by SUSE Liberty Linux.

 6 Troubleshooting